 Origins and core business

-The Inglewood Investment Company was founded in 1951 by Stafford businessman T B Follows, grandfather of the current directors.
+The Inglewood Investment Company was founded in 1951 by Stafford businessman T B Follows, grandfather and great grandfather of the current directors.
 All directors of the company currently live locally and are fully committed to growing the company further around its core business which is the buying of commercial property predominantly across Staffordshire, to lease out to business users – for retail, industrial and office use.
 Inglewood also owns several flats and houses in Stafford which are let to private residential occupiers.

 New build projects